sulu/sulu-docs/book/twig.rst

         defaultLocale: request.defaultLocale
     } -%}

-The excerpt is available in:
+The excerpt data is available from:

 .. code-block:: html